-- Replace the silencer wool with a new one. - Remove the silicone sealant attaching on the muffler cover and muffler body. - Using a high flash-point solvent, clean off any oil or dirt that may be on the silicone sealant coating area.
-Dry them with a clean cloth. - Arrange the shape of the silencer wool and install the muffler cover to the muffler body.
+- Replace the silencer wool with a new one. - Remove the silicone sealant attaching on the muffler cover and muffler body. - Arrange the shape of the silencer wool and install the muffler cover to the muffler body.

-A. Silencer Wool B. Muffler Body C. Muffler Cover
+- A. Silencer Wool

+- B. Muffler Body

+- C. Muffler Cover

-• Check that the exhaust port of the muffler cover align with the muffler body.
+• Check that the exhaust port of the muffler cover align with the muffler pipe.

-A. Muffler Body End B. Baffle
+A. Muffler Pipe End B. Baffle

-- Apply a non-permanent locking agent to the muffler body cover bolts. - Tighten the muffler cover bolts and apply the silicone sealant to the joint part of the muffler cover and muffler body.
+- Apply a non-permanent locking agent to the muffler cover bolts. - Tighten the muffler cover bolts and apply the silicone sealant to the joint part of the muffler cover and muffler body.